grayresearch/CX/CHARTER.md

   or more CXs, and, in response to a CX instruction, muxing delegates it to the selected CX/CXU.

-The TG specifications must achieve these design tenets:
+The TG specifications should aim to balance these design tenets:

 1. *Composability:* The behavior of a CX or CX library does not change when used alongside other CXs.